RakeshRapalli6/4883-Software-Tools/Assignments/A08/README.md

 }
 ```

-### Get max_deaths
+### Get min_deaths
-Retrieves the maximum number of deaths or can be filtered by country, region, and year.
+Retrieves the minimum number of deaths or can be filtered by country, region, and year.

-Endpoint: /max_deaths/
+Endpoint: /min_deaths/

 Method: GET